 It has been said that once you post something online it’s never truly gone and will live forever.
 This kind of terrifies me.
 Fortunately I was in my mid-twenties when Facebook made it’s debut to the masses.
 Instagram wasn’t even a twinkle in someone’s mind either.
 I can only imagine my “wild” days being documented—and how horrified I would be now if they were!
-This leads me to what I will or will not be posting about our son.
+This leads me to what I will never put or post about our son.

 1. Most of our son’s story.
 While there isn’t anything earth shattering about in his adoption story, I still don’t feel that it’s mine to disclose in full in such a public forum.
 He can choose how much of his story to share.